Why does everybody hate CM Punk?

 That didn't work out for the Straight Edge Superstar whose, dare we say, flawed commitment to speaking his mind and attempting to spread unsolicited wisdom ultimately cost him his job in AEW.
 Part of those flaws is what makes Punk so appealing to many fans.

-He is ultimately human and like all of us makes mistakes but his passion and commitment to wrestling is what should shine through.
+He is ultimately human and like all of us makes mistakes and is hypocritical but his passion and commitment to wrestling is what should shine through.
 Punk has and likely always will be one of the most fascinating individuals in all of professional wrestling.

 Hardly the most skilled talent inside of the ring but a student nonetheless.
 Meanwhile, he is in a class of a select few wrestlers who as a creative force have the ability to stir real emotion into storylines and matches and evoke real emotions among fans, which is a skill seldom few wrestlers possess.